 Nursing students will take a standardized nursing math test to establish competency.
 In the event a student does not pass the test, remediation will be required prior to retaking this test.
 This will be available to the student in the Academic Resource Center.
-This test must be successfully completed prior to NURS 221 and NURS 349.
-Transfer students directly accepted into the professional sequence will be contacted by the clinical coordinator to meet this requirement. (rev. 2018)
+This test must be successfully completed prior to your second semester of the professional nursing sequences.
+Transfer students directly accepted into the professional sequence will be contacted by the clinical coordinator about meeting this requirement. (rev. 2018)